ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p class="lead">

-&nbsp;     This lesson explains what data is, how it differs from information and knowledge,
+&nbsp;     This lesson explains what data is and why it should be treated as a recorded trace, not perfect truth.

-&nbsp;     and why data should be treated as a limited record rather than perfect truth.
+&nbsp;     You will learn how data differs from information and knowledge, and why every dataset is an imperfect representation of reality.

 &nbsp;   </p>